vlitzke/kitchenflies/DNAseq/15_Patterson's_D/README.md

 | `--out-prefix=XXX` | output prefix for all your resulting files |

 77 sets (populations/species), going to calcualte D and f4-ratio values for 1353275 quartets, VCFf contains 4093821 variants, block size of 204690 variants for 20 Jackknife blocks.
 I could / should run this in a slurm script....

+For DTrios though, I can specify the -p flag as a pooled population but I also don't have an Outgroup population (like what they want you to state as having the ancestral allele), in the dataset of dest.bio, there are no pooled populations from Africa, so I could download one from another paper..?
+They have haploid embryos, but those aren't biallelic (which is what dsuite needs)

 [^1]: Kapun, M., Nunez, J. C., Bogaerts-Márquez, M., Murga-Moreno, J., Paris, M., Outten, J., ... & Bergland, A. O. (2021).
 Drosophila evolution over space and time (DEST): a new population genomics resource.
 Molecular biology and evolution, 38(12), 5782-5805.
 [^2]: Malinsky, M., Matschiner, M., & Svardal, H. (2021).
 Dsuite‐Fast D‐statistics and related admixture evidence from VCF files.
 Molecular ecology resources, 21(2), 584-595.